Carla Jimenez

 4. What is your favorite place you’ve traveled?

-I have just traveled outside to NY and did not liked it at all but my favorite places are right here in the Dominican Republic.
-I’ve always been drawn to the beauty of the South, but the North—specifically Puerto Plata and Santiago—holds a special place in my heart.
-That’s where my family’s from, and it’s filled with memories that have shaped who I am.
-The connection to my roots makes it all the more meaningful.
+I’ve only traveled outside the country once—to New York—and I didn’t enjoy it much.
+My favorite places are right here in the Dominican Republic.
+I’ve always been drawn to the beauty of the South, but the North—especially Puerto Plata and Santiago—holds a special place in my heart.

 5. What is the best advice you’ve received?

 “Be where your feet are.”
 It’s a simple reminder to stay present and grounded, especially when things get hectic.
-It’s easy to get caught up in the ‘what’s next’—but real connection and growth happen in the now.
+It’s easy to get caught up in what’s next—but real connection and growth happen in the now.

 6. What do you hope to accomplish this summer?